- Facilities – rent, utilities, security, site/building maintenance, sanitation etc.

 Transportation – Almost always classified as overhead when in reality they are cost of sales.
 Transportation costs include fuel, auto insurance, repairs and maintenance of vehicles, leases, registration and the scented Christmas tree hanging from the mirror.
 In general, almost all vehicles are used to further production, deliver goods or move the managers from one point to another for field work.
 A good example are the trucks used in construction by not only the direct delivery of materials but by the project managers.
 These are necessary tools to get the work done.
 Rarely does the office administration or office managers utilize a vehicle to do their work; if so, it is insignificant in comparison to the utility the vehicle brings to complete field work.

 Sales Department – Without a doubt, the costs to produce sales are tied directly to the production of revenue.
 Without the sales staff, there would be little to no revenue generated.
-So sales staff wages and corresponding taxes/benefits are direct cost of sales.
+Sales staff wages and corresponding taxes/benefits are direct cost of sales.
 Included within this scope of costs are:

 - Website development/e-commerce platforms